TinySkillet/Notes/First Meet.md

 CrushBank needs to query on these data.

-Previously Data Lank -> Semantic Search
+Previously Data Lake -> Semantic Search

+Agents

+can be accessed through iFrames

+Data pipeline, search, chatbots/agents

+Python pipeline in Apache Airflow

+Secrets,